-When you need to take an extended leave of absence to attend to personal or family matters, consult the Leaves and Disabilities Accommodation Coordinator to discuss which University leave policies are appropriate for your circumstances.
-The Coordinator can explain whether you are eligible for a paid leave of absence, an unpaid leave of absence, or disability benefits, and whether you will continue health or other benefits during your leave.
+When you need to take an extended leave of absence to attend to personal or family matters, consult the HR Service Center at 315.443.4042 to discuss which University leave policies are appropriate for your circumstances.
+An HR Representative can explain whether you are eligible for a paid leave of absence, an unpaid leave of absence, or disability benefits, and whether you will continue health or other benefits during your leave.
 Review the leave policies for more information.

 Paid Leave of Absence/Disability Leave